 Every single buyer wants to know the basic information, or at least find it very quickly should the need arises.
 If you don’t know this already, potential buyers are over 80% of the buying cycle before they get in touch with any person from your company.

-If you don’t have content that helps them in their research process, you’re guaranteed to lose them to your competitors who’s investing in educational and helpful content.
+If you don’t have content that helps them in their research process, you’re guaranteed to lose them to your competitors who are investing in educational and helpful content.

 Let’s say you sell clothes online.
 Some FAQs that your customers might want to know are the following:

 - Is there a delivery fee?
 How much?

 - What if the clothes don’t fit?
 Can I return them / exchange them?

 - If I return an item, do I have to pay for shipping?
 Where do I send it back?

 Pro Tip: Once you have answers to these FAQs, create a page on your website if you haven’t already.
 Place them all there.
 Make it prominent so your customers can find it easily.
 After they purchase, include the top 3-5 FAQs in an email, then link back to the page itself.

 By doing this, you are helping them find the information that they need.
 You make it easy for them to do business with you.
 You’re not hiding anything from them.
 This increases trust.